Utopia-USS/game_15/README.md

 We included to the game 5 built-in puzzles to demonstrate endless creative possibilities od the `Kaleidoscope` widget.

+#### Color Picker

-- [Color Picker](#ColorPicker) - the easiest yet one of the most satisfying modes to play.
+The easiest yet one of the most satisfying modes to play.
 The first time we've come across this idea in `Briefly` app.
 Elegant picker which does not require rebuilding while animating due to usage of `Custom Clipper` instead of `Animated Builder`.

+#### Custom Drawer

-- [Custom Drawer](#CustomDrawer) - inspired by `Marcin Szalek` "Implementing complex UI" talk and was one of our first "outside the box" widgets we've ever created.
+Inspired by `Marcin Szalek's` "Implementing complex UI" talk and was one of our first "outside the box" widgets we've ever created.
 It redefines approach to the basic, well known components and shows the simplicity of creating eye-catching layouts using basic Flutter features.

+#### Water Ripple`

-- [Water Ripple](#WaterRipple) - is the result of an experiment in which we used several layered widgets, modified with scaling and colored overlays to imitate the lensing effect of water ripples.
+The result of an experiment in which we used several layered widgets, modified with scaling and colored overlays to imitate the lensing effect of water ripples.
 Due to the `Game` transformations the level is not only extremely hard but also can make you dizzy.

+#### AR Cam

-- [AR Cam](#ARCam) - that's the point where we really started to push boundaries.
+That's the point where we really started to push boundaries.
 As straightforward as the widget is, it's still a hell of fun solving the puzzle made of your best bud's messed up face (or cat's if you don't like humans).

+#### Game x Game

-- [Game x Game](#GamexGame) - since we are able to use any widget as the game's content we decided to use the `Game` itself.
+Since we are able to use any widget as the game's content we decided to use the `Game` itself.
 You must translate between two boards in order to complete the puzzle.
 Taking to account additional degree of freedom it's the hardest mode to play and might not be winnable in reasonable amount of time.
 If so, why did we even bother creating it?  **Because we could**